ambient-innovation/django-ai-kit-auth/examples/react-router/README.md

 ### Automatic Setup

-Navigate to the `demo` folder and execute
+Navigate to the `examples/reaect-router` folder and execute

     bash setup_demo_project.sh